 Risk Analysis

-The following table outlines the key risks associated with Texas Instruments (TXN) and Silicon Laboratories (SLAB).
+In this section, I provide a comparative overview of the risks associated with two companies in the semiconductor industry: Texas Instruments (TXN) and Silicon Laboratories (SLAB).

 MetricTexas Instruments (TXN)Silicon Laboratories (SLAB)